Medicare number processes for children and young people entering OOHC

 The existing Medicare card number should be provided to the child or young person’s carer in the following circumstances:

 - When the child or young person enters the care responsibility of the Secretary.
 This could include a child or young person in a temporary care arrangement.

 In some circumstances a child or young person in the care responsibility of the Secretary will not have an existing Medicare number.
 This is often the case for new born babies who have not been linked to their birth parent’s card.

-In these circumstances the FACS worker should engage with the birth parents to ensure that they have enrolled their child for Medicare.
+In these circumstances the DCJ worker should engage with the birth parents to ensure that they have enrolled their child for Medicare.
 When the Medicare number becomes available it should be provided to the carer as soon as possible.